kunigami/kunigami.github.io/_books/the-art-of-thinking-clearly.md

 ## 3. Clustering Illusion

 Seeing patterns where they don’t exist.
-The visual version of this bias as a name: [pareidolia](https://en.wikipedia.org/wiki/Pareidolia).
+The visual version of this bias has a name: [pareidolia](https://en.wikipedia.org/wiki/Pareidolia).

 ## 4. Social Proof